Medical Device 510(k) Submission

 Important: QMSR Transition (Effective February 2, 2026)

 The FDA's Quality Management System Regulation (QMSR) takes effect on February 2, 2026, replacing the current Quality System Regulation (QSR, 21 CFR Part 820).
 Medical device manufacturers must now comply with the QMSR framework, which incorporates ISO 13485:2016 by reference.
 If you are pursuing 510(k) clearance in 2026, your quality system documentation should reflect QMSR requirements.
-MedTech Innovations completed their quality system transition ahead of the deadline with Assurentry's guidance.
+In this scenario the company completes its quality system transition ahead of the deadline with Assurentry's guidance.

 Timeline Comparison